Five sun-protection foods that promote healthy summer skin by offering protection from the sun inside out.

 This sun-protection food contains sun-shielding lycopene that absorbs both UVA and UVB radiation.
 According to a study, it has 40 times more lycopene than tomatoes.
 Furthermore, it is at least twice as effective an antioxidant as beta carotene in blocking UV light.
 Lycopene can also help treat damaged skin by providing sun protection protecting the skin cells from the sun’s burning rays and preventing wrinkles.
 Watermelon has the added benefit of being more hydrating than most fruits which makes it the perfect fruit for treating damaged skin and maintaining a healthy complexion.

 Dark leafy greens are an incredible source of antioxidants like beta-carotene.
 These antioxidants help offset the skin damage from UV rays.
 Our bodies convert beta carotene into vitamin A, which is vital for skin health.
 A 2007 meta-analysis found that beta carotene provided natural sun protection after 10 weeks of regular supplementation.
-Leafy greens like moringa are great sun-protection foods as they are also high in other antioxidants like lutein and zeaxanthin that are known to protect the skin against wrinkling, sun damage and even skin cancer.
+Leafy greens like moringa are great sun-protection foods as they are also high in other antioxidants like lutein and zeaxanthin that may protect the skin against wrinkling, sun damage and even skin cancer.